pixee/docs/docs/codemods/java/pixee_java_harden-process-creation.md

 ### Why is this codemod marked as Merge Without Review?

 We believe this change is safe and effective.
-The behavior of hardened `Runtime#exec()` calls will only throw `SecurityException` if they see behavior involved in malicious code execution, which is extremely unlikely to in normal operation.
+The behavior of hardened `Runtime#exec()` calls will only throw `SecurityException` if they see behavior involved in malicious code execution, which is extremely unlikely to happen in normal operation.

 ## Codemod Settings